bryan-ab-smith/topomapper/README.md

 ## Known Issues

 ### Street Level Data
-- Farley Lane is still misaligned.
+- None as of yet.

 ## Development